 For one Devon Hundred (Coleridge) there are a couple of earlier land tax assessments for the constituent parishes as well.
 There are also collections of later Land Tax Assessment records for some parishes; some of these can be found in Quarter Sessions records and others in family and estate, solicitors' and parish collections.

-The only entirely uniform record is for 1798, for almost the whole of England and Wales, and this is now kept in the Public Record Office at Kew.
+The only entirely uniform record is for 1798, for almost the whole of England and Wales, and this is now kept in the The National Archives at Kew.

 Indexing of Names in Devon Land Tax Assessments